apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 If you have already identified an enhancement or a bug, it is STRONGLY recommended that you simply submit a pull request to address the case.
 There is no need for special ceremony to create separate issues.
 The pull request **IS** the issue and it will be tracked and tagged as such.

+# Is it worth it?

+The CAS project generally operates based on its own [maintenance policy](https://apereo.github.io/cas/developer/Maintenance-Policy.html).
+Before making changes, you want to cross check the CAS deployment you have today and ensure it is still and to what extent considered viable and maintained by the project.

 # How do I do this?

 There is the [contributor guide](https://apereo.github.io/cas/developer/Contributor-Guidelines.html), for sure.
 However, in this section we are going to practically take a look at the entire process from start to finish and see the patch all the way through.